cscart/docs/en/cscart_addons/addons/shipment_export/index.rst

 Overview
 --------

-    Our `Shipment Export and Import <https://www.simtechdev.com/addons/site-management/shipment-export.html>`_ add-on helps you export and import shipments in the CSV format in one click.
+    Our `Shipment Export <https://www.simtechdev.com/addons/site-management/shipment-export.html>`_ add-on helps you export and import shipments in the CSV format in one click.

     The add-on creates an **Export selected** setting on the Shipments page.
 Click the button to export shipment details to a CSV file.